vatnz-dev/sops/docs/pacific/samoa.md

 --8<-- "includes/abbreviations.md"

+!!! info "This is a work in progress!"
+    This page is currently being worked on by the team.
+It'll be here soon!
+If you want to help out, [have a look how you can help](../../contribute/index.md)!
+For the meantime, you should apply the comments made here in line with the skills taught in the VATNZ Controller Training Syllabus.

 | Name            | Callsign        | Frequency | Login    | Notes                       |
 | --------------- | --------------- | --------- | -------- | --------------------------- |
 | Faleolo Control | Faleolo Control | 126.900   | NSFA_CTR |                             |